 See Also: (1)Sutton Slut Club, The.
 (2)Anglo-Italian Cup, The.

-Wembley ’81 – The title of a song often sung by supporters of Bishop’s Stortford FC when facing the U’s, referring to an extremely fortunate last minutes victory in the FA Trophy Final at Wembley in 1981.
-An event also usually referred to on every page of their match day programme (even the listed line ups on the back page) whenever we visit them.
+Wembley ’81 – The title of a song often sung by supporters of Bishop’s Stortford FC when facing the U’s, referring to an extremely fortunate last minute victory in the FA Trophy Final at Wembley in 1981.
+An event also usually subtly referred to on every single page of their match day programme (even the listed line ups on the back page) whenever we visit them.

 See Also: FA Trophy, The.

 Wrexham – Place in the Welsh borders and home to Wrexham AFC of the National League.
 Formerly a Football League club, but that was so long ago now, no one can remember exactly when they last played in it.
-An awayday well liked by the Gandermonium mob purely for being possibly the cheapest drink up in Britain.
+An awayday that was well liked by the Gandermonium mob purely for being possibly the cheapest drink up in Britain.
+Now owned by the bloke who played ‘Green Lantern’ and a mate of his.
+No really.

 See Also: (1)National League.
 (2)Wales.